arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 create_skeletal_hierarchy()
 ```
 ## 4. Closing thoughts

 I am extremely happy that I've actually managed to do this task, even though it took me some time.
 I feel like I've actually flexed my python skills.

-I hope my explanation helped you as well, see you in another deep dives!
+I hope my explanation helped you as well, see you in another deep dives!s